manyi8634/manyi-design/components/menu/index.en-US.md

 ## When To Use

 Navigation is an important part of any website, as a good navigation setup allows users to move around the site quickly and efficiently.
-Ant Design offers two navigation options: top and side.
+Manyi Design offers two navigation options: top and side.
 Top navigation provides all the categories and functions of the website.
 Side navigation provides the multi-level structure of the website.

 More layouts with navigation: [Layout](/components/layout).